TopQuadrant/rdf-delta/README.md

-This branch is version `0.8.2-tq-3`, a patch on top of RDF Delta 0.8.2 that uses Jena 3.16.0 and Log4j 2.16.0.
+This branch is version `0.8.2-tq-4`, a patch on top of RDF Delta 0.8.2 that uses Jena 3.16.0 and Log4j 2.17.0.
 To deploy to TQ's repository:

 ```
-mvn clean deploy -DaltDeploymentRepository=tq-all::default::https://nexus.topquadrant.com/repository/tq-all
+mvn deploy
 ```

 ---